-There is however, a statutory duty under 2a of the EPA for Local Authorities to inspect land within their area from 'time to time', for the purpose of identifying and dealing with contaminated land within its district.
-Statutory Guidance required each Local Authority to prepare, publish and adopt a strategy setting out how they will achieve this which resulted in the publication of Craven District Councils first Contaminated Land Strategy in 2001
+There is however, a statutory duty under Part 2A of the EPA for Local Authorities to inspect land within their area from 'time to time', for the purpose of identifying and dealing with contaminated land within its district.
+Statutory Guidance required each Local Authority to prepare, publish and adopt a strategy setting out how they will achieve this which resulted in the publication of Craven District Councils first Contaminated Land Strategy in 2001 this document was reviewed in 2011.

-There has been significant research and development within the contaminated land field that has resulted in changes to the legislation and guidance on how we deal with contaminated land and this has resulted in this current revision of the Councils strategy in 2010.
+There has been significant research and development within the contaminated land field that has resulted in changes to the legislation and guidance on how we deal with contaminated land and this has resulted in this current revision of the Councils strategy.